Pneumococcal Vaccine

 • It is important to note that if PCV20 is administered, PPSV23 is not indicated for the patient.

-For adults who have received PPSV23 only, CDC suggests
+For adults who have received PPSV23 only, CDC suggests:

 • Administer 1 dose of PCV15 or PCV20.

-For adults who have only received PCV13, CDC suggests
+For adults who have only received PCV13, CDC suggests:

-• Patients with risk factors or medical conditions listed above will require a second dose of PPSV23 at age ≥ 65 years.
+• Patients with risk factors or medical conditions listed above require a second dose of PPSV23 at age ≥ 65 years.

-Adults ≥65 years of age
+Adults ≥ 65 years of age

-For adults≥ 65 years who have not been administered any pneumococcal vaccine or have received only the PCV7 vaccine, CDC suggests:
+For adults ≥ 65 years who have not been administered any pneumococcal vaccine or have received only the PCV7 vaccine, CDC suggests:

 • Administer 1 dose of PCV15 or PCV20.